 Saying goodbye to King Cake season while simultaneously welcoming back crawfish season is a sure sign of springtime in New Orleans.
-While the state-wide delicacy is technically available year-round, any New Orleanian knows that crawfish is best enjoyed in the spring.
+While the state-wide delicacy is technically available year-round, any New Orleanian knows that crawfish are best enjoyed in the spring.
 Grab a pound (or two) while the getting is good this season.

 Like most cities during spring, the weather can be a hit or miss–after all, something has to usher in those May flowers.
 Some days are filled with sunshine and clear skies and other days can be a little gloomy with high chances of rain.
-Luckily, New Orleans knows a thing or two about keeping the festivities alive during the rain flurries.
+Luckily, New Orleans knows a thing or two about keeping the festivities alive during the rain showers.

-If the weather permits, take full advantage of our endless outdoor activities like kayaking down Bayou Saint John or Biking through the French Quarter.
+If the weather permits, take full advantage of our endless outdoor activities like kayaking down Bayou Saint John or biking through the French Quarter.
 But if the forecast has other plans, take a rain check and enjoy some indoor activities from our rainy day itinerary.
 Either way, the show must go on and the fun never stops.

 Each year in March, communities across the country celebrate Women’s History Month and New Orleans is no exception.
 Women make up so many of the award-winning chefs, ground-breaking historians, and well-known musicians and socialites throughout New Orleans.
 During the month of March and beyond, celebrate their endless contributions and their undying influences at some of New Orleans’ many women-owned businesses.